 👨🏻🍳 Recipe tips

 This turkey soup recipe is as easy as it looks.
 The only time-consuming part is the chopping of the veggies and waiting for them to work their magic in the instant pot.

 Top Tip: if you have a food processor it makes it much quicker to chop all the veggies and pulse the turkey.
 However, you can also chop by hand and cut the veggies into larger pieces to save time.
 I made this recipe twice and tried it both ways.

 Tip #2: If you are planning to freeze this soup, make sure to let it cool completely before freezing.

 - Serving: serve with a toasted and buttered low carb bread or some tasty low carb crackers.
 A side low carb sandwich or wrap also goes well with this soup.

 - Storage: store in an airtight container or mason jar in the fridge up to 5 days.

-- Freeze: allow the soup to completely cool and then transfer to a large ziploc bag, remove the air, seal it and lay flat in the freezer.
-Freeze soup up to 3 months.
+- Freeze: allow the soup to completely cool and then transfer to a large Ziploc bag, remove the air, seal it and lay flat in the freezer.
+Freeze soup for up to 3 months.